AlexSwensen/Screeps/README.md

 You can change the target number of bots in `settings.js`.
 This will probably be fixed later into a levels system.

+If you have any questions or issues, well... you know where to go.